This nut cake is soft, dense, and full of cinnamon and crunchy walnuts. It’s dusted with powdered sugar and made easily in one bowl.

 Instructions

-- Into a large mixing bowl, add the softened butter, brown sugar, granulated sugar, cinnamon, nutmeg, kosher salt, and vanilla extract and mix with an electric hand mixer until it's creamy.
+- In a large mixing bowl, add the softened butter, brown sugar, granulated sugar, cinnamon, nutmeg, kosher salt, and vanilla extract.
+Beat with an electric hand mixer until the mixture is light, creamy, and well combined.

-- Add ½ of the flour and the baking powder, and ½ of the buttermilk, and mix until almost combined.
+- Add half of the flour, the baking powder, and half of the buttermilk.
+Mix until just combined.

-- Add the rest of the flour and the buttermilk and mix until almost combined.
-Add the chopped and toasted walnuts and mix until just combined and there are no lumps of flour visible.
-Don't overmix!
+- Add the remaining flour and buttermilk and mix again until almost combined.
+Fold in the chopped, toasted walnuts and mix only until the batter comes together and no dry flour remains—don’t overmix.

-- Pour the batter to the prepared cake pan and bake in a 180c (350f) oven for 50-60 minutes or until a toothpick inserted into the cake comes out clean.
+- Pour the batter into the prepared bundt pan and bake for 50–60 minutes, or until a toothpick inserted into the center comes out clean.

-- Sprinkle the cake with powdered sugar or caramel sauce, serve and enjoy!
+- Dust with powdered sugar or drizzle with caramel sauce.
+Slice, serve, and enjoy!

 Notes